shobhikabharti/my_presentations/README.md

   <li> <b>Tableau Infographic</b> -> Anthony Bourdain Travels.png</li>
 </ol>

 <h6><b><i>P.S.
 These samples are uploaded for reference.
 These are checked for plagiarism and not representing full work on the subject.
-Please feel free to contanct on my LinkedIn to know more:</i></b> https://www.linkedin.com/in/shobhikabharti/</h6>
+Please feel free to contact on my LinkedIn to know more:</i></b> https://www.linkedin.com/in/shobhikabharti/</h6>